joshc/mlh-analyze/README.md

 ## Last Notes
 If you get an error with utf-8 encoding, open up the .csv file in Excel and save as CSV-delimited with UTF-8 encoding.
 The hackathon name must also be the name of the file + '.csv' in order to be parsed correctly.
 Template data has been provided from a hackathon for reference.
 Run by
     ./analyze.py hackathon_name

+FYI: Yes, the code needs to be cleaned up, but this should be fairly functional for now.
+Good luck in organizing your hackathon!